 – Delay Starting of 7 Motors

 – Sorting Station (Shift Register)

-Define the task: (1)
+Define the task: (1) – Palletizer PLC Programming Example

 Watch the sequence of operation video below.
-This will demonstrate the pallet layer selection, running and resetting of the machine.
+This will demonstrate the pallet layer selection, running, and resetting of the machine.
+(Palletizer)

 Watch on YouTube: PLC Programming Example – Palletizer Testing

-Compare instruction are often used in PLC programs to test pairs of values.
+Compare instruction is often used in PLC programs to test pairs of values.
 The output of this comparison conditions the logical continuity of a rung.
-The BRX series of programmable logic controllers has the following compare contact instructions.
+The BRX Do-More series of programmable logic controllers have the following compare contact instructions.

 = (if Equal contact)

 >= (if Greater Than or Equal contact)

 <= (if Less Than or Equal contact)